-If you answered yes to any of the questions above, then a major or minor in the Exercise Science program may be the right path for you!
-Our program is housed in the College of Arts and Sciences, which is based in the liberal arts.
-You will be prepared to serve and lead in today’s world.
+Concordia University Chicago's exervise science program is housed in the College of Artsand Sciences, which is based in the liberal arts.
+An Exercise Science degree will prepare you to serve and lead in today’s world.

 Faculty in the Department of Human Performance are knowledgeable and experienced in their respective areas of expertise.
 More important, they look to serve and impact the lives of others.
-As a Concordia University Chicago student, you will learn about the multi-dimensional aspect of fitness and wellness, anatomy and physiology, kinesiology, exercise and evaluation and exercise testing and prescription.
+As a Concordia-Chicago student, you will learn about the multi-dimensional aspect of fitness and wellness, anatomy and physiology, kinesiology, exercise and evaluation and exercise testing and prescription.

 These basics are further expanded upon as you progress through the course of your studies preparing you to enter the professional world.
 At CUC, our classes are small and encourage hands-on learning.
 You will work closely with the faculty, who will help you throughout your entire college career.
 Faculty will be able and willing to work with you individually to discuss assignments and career decisions, while ensuring you receive a quality experience at CUC.

 General Course Overview

 As an exercise science major, you will be required to take courses in:

 - fitness and wellness

 - weight training